 In May 2022, we opened a brand-new support area to work in small groups and on a one-to-one basis, to support pupils who have an additional need.
 This does not replace CYPS, but it is a support mechanism to offer some pupils some additional help.
 Pupils are identified by teachers and parents can also request support.
 However, it is led by the school SENDCo and her judgement about prioritisation is based on the hierarchy of need.
 We cannot see everyone immediately, nevertheless there is a waiting list and Mrs Watanabe is coordinating it to its best effect.
-It is our expectation that this will continue to run throughout 2022-2023.
+We have recently appointed a SEMH mentor who works four days a week and a qualified therapist from the Road Centre who provides 1-2-1 bespoke therapy sessions.